-It’s OK to walk on sedum occasionally, provided the weather is mild and the plants are healthy.
+It’s okay to walk on sedum occasionally, provided the weather is mild and the plants are healthy.

-Sedums need a limited amount of maintenance – which is why we love them.
-When it comes to green roof maintenance though, you will need to walk on the plants in order to check the drains, apply fertiliser and pull out the odd weed.
-On a green roof, you should only need to do that twice a year.
-There is little need to be walking on them.
-Provided you don’t go stomping about when it’s frosty you won’t do any lasting harm to the plant population.
+Sedums need a limited amount of maintenance.
+When it comes to green roof maintenance though, you will need to walk on the plants to check the drains, apply fertiliser and pull out the odd weed.
+On a green roof, you should only need to do this twice a year, so there is little need to be walking on them.
+Provided you don’t go stomping about when it’s frosty, you won’t do any lasting harm to the plants.

-The one thing you do need to be careful about is at the installation stage.
-Please make sure that your sedum matting is the very last thing to be installed on your new roof.
-Air conditioning, fall constraints, sky lights etc all need to be in place before the sedum is unrolled.
-So many times a beautiful green roof fails to establish because it’s been damaged by heavy footfall.
+Please make sure that during the installation stage, the sedum matting is the very last thing to be installed on your new roof.
+That means air conditioning, skylights and everything else need to be in place before the sedum is unrolled.
+There has been many a beautiful green roof that has failed to establish because it’s been damaged by heavy footfall.

-Sedum groundcover is so easy to look after it’s almost unreal.
-No mowing, no deadheading, no pruning, very little weeding.
-Simple.
+Sedum groundcover is so easy to look after – no mowing, no deadheading, no pruning, very little weeding.
+Utter simplicity.

 Sedums are characterised by their fleshy leaves which come in different shapes, colours and sizes.
-The leaves are easily damaged by feet but given time, and provided the damage is not too radical, they can repair themselves.
-A sedum lawn will never be as hardwearing as a grass lawn.
+The leaves are easily damaged by feet but given time (and provided the damage is not too radical), they can repair themselves.
+But, a sedum lawn will never be as hardwearing as a grass lawn.

-The reason that sedums are so self-sufficient is partly down to the structure of the plant.
-Take a look at those leaves.
-They’re like little tiny water balloons.
-Full of fluid.
+The reason sedums are so self-sufficient is partly down to the structure of the plant.
+Take a look at those leaves -they’re like tiny water balloons full of fluid.
 The fluid contained in the leaves is what sustains the plant when water and nutrients are in short supply.

-NEVER walk on sedum plants that are frozen.
-If it’s frosty outside or if cold weather is forecast.
-Keep off.
+Firstly, NEVER walk on sedum plants that are frozen.
+If it’s frosty outside or if cold weather is forecast, keep off.

-Don’t walk on sedums any more than you have to.
-If you need to cross your sedum lawn or your green roof on a regular basis (eg to service a beehive or to reach the linen line) lay a permanent path with gravel, mulch or paving stones.
+Thirdly, please don’t walk on sedums any more than you have to.
+If you need to cross your sedum or your green roof regularly lay a permanent path with gravel, mulch or paving stones.